jasonxia/microservices-pact-example/README.md

 # Spring Boot Microservices with Pact-JVM

-This project contains a *very simple* demo of using http://martinfowler.com/articles/consumerDrivenContracts.html[consumer-driven contracts] to verify the interactions between microservices.
+This project contains a *very simple* demo of using [consumer-driven contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) to verify the interactions between microservices.
-It leverages http://projects.spring.io/spring-boot[Spring Boot] for both the provider and consumer services.
+It leverages [Spring Boot](http://projects.spring.io/spring-boot) for both the provider and consumer services.

-Testing is achieved using the https://github.com/DiUS/pact-jvm[pact-jvm] project, which is a JVM port of the original https://github.com/realestate-com-au/pact[pact].
+Testing is achieved using the [pact-jvm](https://github.com/DiUS/pact-jvm project), which is a JVM port of the original [Pact](https://github.com/realestate-com-au/pact).

 ## Running the Demo